forestgrape/coronavirus/7_social/individual_measures.md

 > I am aware of the fact that many (governments, doctors, parliaments, citizens) around the world assume that currently available intramuscular vaccines (e.g. 'mRNA' and 'Adeno-virus-with-spike' vaccines) are risk free and provide a useful protection against transmission.
 The supposedly reduced transmission and susceptibility is taken as a reason to restrict elementary rights and the freedom in varying degrees for those not vaccinated.

-> A concise and pointed comment "[Covid-19 Vaccine Mandates Are Now Pointless](../5_epidemiological/individual_susceptibility_and_transmission.md#pierpont)" is by Pierpont.
+> A concise and pointed comment "[Covid-19 Vaccine Mandates Are Now Pointless](../5_epidemiological/individual_susceptibility_and_transmission.md#pierpont)" is by Pierpont (some errata however see notes at the reference.)

+> Errāre hūmānum est.

+> What if the vaccines companies get things wrong?
+Open source could help.